 - A1 Mini bus to Slavija Square, which is 10 min walk to the Metropol Palace Hotel.
 Ticket price is 300 RSD – approx. 2,5 EUR (purchased in the bus) and travel time is 30 min.
 You can find the routemap and timetable here.

 - or Taxi to zone 2 – Belgrade city area is divided into 6 zones with different prices.
 There is a voucher system recently implemented for taxi rides from Nikola Tesla Airport.
 Contact the city service TAXI INFO desk, located in the baggage reclaim area and take a taxi receipt which contains the name of your destination and appropriate price for the taxi service.
 For zone 2, where Metropol Palace Hotel is, the taxi fare is 1800 RSD – approx. 15 EUR.

 Accommodation at the Metropol Palace Hotel is available at a special rate for the conference participants.
-More details on price and booking process will be available soon.
+For bookings please complete this reservation form and send it to the email address specified in the form: firstname.lastname@example.org / email@example.com.

 However, in Belgrade there are a lot of options for accomodation that you can find using any of the usual platforms such as booking.com, hotels.com, or trivago.com (use the map with the location of the conference venue to guide you during the search for accommodation).

 Some references with prices less than 50 euros are:

 - Airbnb is a recommended as an option, having a lot of great flats for very reasonable prices: 15€ to 40 €/night.

 - Hotel Slavija 14 to 50 €/night, depending on type of room.
 Please check the Hotel Slavija Offer and Hotel Slavija Garni Offer.
 Use one of these reservation forms for your booking: Reservation Form Hotel Slavija, or Reservation Form Hotel Slavija Garni.